joshpeterson/summa/book/first_part/treatise_on_the_angels/of_the_angel's_knowledge_of_immaterial_things/prologue.md

 (1) Does an angel know himself?
 (2) Does one angel know another?
 (3) Does the angel know God by his own natural principles?

+* Whether An Angel Knows Himself?
+* Whether One Angel Knows Another?
+* Whether An Angle Knows God By His Own Natural Principles?